GentleMizt/Front-End-Tip-Calculator/images/README.md

 Moving forward, i'd be taking on more projects to get familiar with the JavaScript language, knowing how to deduce the logic of a project, e.t.c.

-### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=QS6Y0ezhyCs&feature=youtu.be) - This helped me for with the array methods and the eval function used in this project.
-I really liked this pattern and will use it going forward.

 ## Author